 Steps to importing

-There are special procedures to help reduce any biosecurity risks when importing semen and embryos into New Zealand.
+To import laboratory animals and their semen and embryos (germplasm) into New Zealand there are special procedures to assess and minimise any biosecurity risks.
 We've created a step-by-step process so you can see what's involved.

 Follow the steps